yuriy-chumak/ol/README.md

 and cross-platform.
 Provides a portable, high-level interface to call code written in another language.

-You can use Ol in Linux, Windows, macOS, Android, BSD (and its descendants), webOS, Solaris and other operating systems based on various hardware architectures (intel, arm, ppc, mips, etc).
+You can use Ol in Linux, Windows, macOS, Android, Chromebook*, (Open/Free/Net) BSD, Solaris and other operating systems based on various hardware architectures (intel, arm, ppc, mips, etc).

 Also, Ol is ported to the Web (in WebAssembly form) and can be used in Chrome, Firefox, Opera, Iceweasel, Epiphany, SeaMonkey, Luakit, Iceape, etc.

-You can use Ol in Linux, Windows, macOS, Android, Chromebook*, (Open/Free/Net) BSD, Solaris and other operating systems based on various hardware architectures (intel, arm, ppc, mips, etc).

 * thx to [the-man-with-a-golden-mind](https://github.com/the-man-with-a-golden-mind) for the tests.